-Compilation, descriptions and images by bigladiesman Background: The Mattel Intellivision was the first big competitor of the Atari 2600 in the second generation console market.
-Created in 1978, its production lasted until 1990 and sold 6 million copies, with a collection of about 130 games.
+Background: The Mattel Intellivision (known as Mattel Electronics) was the first big competitor of the Atari 2600 in the second generation console market.
+Created in 1978 (and released in 1979, initially to just southern California), its production lasted until 1990 and sold 3 million units, with a collection of 125 games.

 Mattel Electronics